Loch Vennachar: Crew on final voyage

 The first list of people likely to be on the ship at the time of her loss appeared in newspapers late in September 1905.
 This list, containing 23 names of people who could be either crew or passengers, was compiled from letters waiting for collection by the ship at the offices of George Wills & Co, the ship's agent in Adelaide.
 A later newspaper article advised that apprentices S.C.
-Brown and Robert Andrews,ef whose names had been included in the earlier list, had transferred from Loch Vennachar to Loch Garry and Loch Torridon respectively.
+Brown and Robert Andrews, whose names had been included in the earlier list, had transferred from Loch Vennachar to Loch Garry and Loch Torridon respectively.
 Late in November 1905, the following list was published in a number of newspapers in Australia, New Zealand and Scotland.
 This list which "was received at Fremantle by the English mail" indicates that there were no passengers on the last voyage.
 In the list, the abbreviations A.B. and O.S. refer respectively to able seaman and ordinary seaman.